Skip to content

 vue

-<template #wrapper="{ field, content }">
+<template #wrapper="{ field, content, state }">

 <div class="mb-4">

-<label :for="field.name">{{ field.label }}</label>
+<label>{{ field.label }}</label>

-<component :is="content()" />
+<component :is="content" />

 </div>